 Popular gaming occupations

 Game designers: Designers plan the narrative structure of the game.
-The plot, setting and interface design, in addition to a number of elements, are their responsibility.
+Plot, setting and interface design, in addition to a number of elements, are their responsibility.

 Narrative copywriter/designer: Narrative copywriters basically write the narrative structure of the game, which includes dialogue.
 They capture the nuances of characters so the game is authentic.

 Animators: These professionals develop movement and behavior in game characters and creatures, bringing them to life.
 Not only are animators responsible for characters and creatures, but they are also responsible for scenery and environmental effects.

 Game programmer: Programmers write the code that runs the game, including how things like diablo 2 runes behave and the effects that they have on individual characters.
 They also are responsible for testing code and fixing any errors (bugs).

 Game artists: These artists develop visuals related to character, scenery, objects, vehicles, surface texture and clothing.